Kenmore Elite Refrigerator Not Dispensing Water? (Answered)

 How Often Do Refrigerator Water Filters Need to be Changed?

-• When water flow with low pressure from the dispenser
+• Low water pressure from the dispenser suggests that the filter may be clogged.

 Will a Refrigerator Dispense Water Without a Filter?